-

 Being Seen

-Through four Detroit-based artists, Joyce Jeffrey, Tia Nichols, April Anue Shipp, and Cara Marie Young, we see different levels of exposure.
-From small glimpses of skin, in Cara Marie Young’s paintings, to nationally recognized faces in April Anue Shipp’s quilts.
-Joyce Jeffrey’s photograph series, Knot Bad, captures the faces of beautiful Black women that affirm who they are by being seen as they are.
-Tia Nichols’ work captures everyday people as magnanimous people both humble and intimate.
-In this way, Being Seen, allows us to see ourselves and each other in a safe space.
+Through four Detroit-based artists, Joyce Jeffrey, Tia Nichols, April Anue Shipp, and Cara Marie Young, we saw different levels of exposure: from small glimpses of skin in Cara Marie Young’s paintings, to nationally recognized faces in April Anue Shipp’s quilts.